FindMySchool LogoFindMySchool

 Yes.
 The school publishes wraparound provision, with breakfast club from 07:30 and after-school care running until 18:00, subject to booking and availability.

 Applications are made through the Royal Borough of Windsor and Maidenhead coordinated process.
-The published closing date is 15 January 2026, with offers released on 16 April 2026.
+For September 2027 entry, applications open on 11 November 2026, close on 15 January 2027, and offers are released on 16 April 2027.
 If you want the school to consider specific criteria that require a supplementary form, submit this by the same deadline.

 Outcomes are strong.
 The combined reading, writing and maths expected standard is materially above the England average, and a sizeable proportion of pupils reach the higher standard, suggesting that learning stretches beyond the basics for many pupils.